quantiota/AI-Agent-Farm/README.md

 ### Claude Code and JupyterHub Connectivity

-Each Claude Code agent has its own **JupyterHub identity** — a dedicated user account and API token — giving it authenticated, workspace-isolated access to the GPU server while all agents still collaborate through the shared hub.
+Each Claude Code agent has its own **JupyterHub identity** — a dedicated user account and API token — giving it authenticated, workspace-isolated access to the GPU server.
 This layer provides **identity, workspace isolation, and GPU compute offload**.

 Agents reach the GPU server two ways: